 Device button.
-This will display the Install Image to USB Device page, as shown in the following figure.
+This will display the Deploy Image to USB Device page, as shown in the following figure.

-Figure 1-36 Deploy Image USB Device Page
+Figure 1-38 Deploy Image USB Device Page

-The Install Image... button allows you to copy a root file system image onto a USB flash device (e.g. a standard USB Flash Drive or a CompactFlash that is connected directly to the host machine via a USB-to-CompactFlash adapter).
+The Install Image on USB Device... button allows you to copy a root file system image onto a USB flash device (e.g. a standard USB Flash Drive or a CompactFlash that is connected directly to the host machine via a USB-to-CompactFlash adapter).
 Note that IDE/SATA CompactFlash adapters are not supported at this time.